 Growing your professional circle will not only help you plant roots in a new community but can often help to open doors in the future.

 Professional networking is very popular in the D.C. region.
 There is an abundance of local and national organizations with a presence in the area each representing an industry or subsector of an industry.
 Getting involved in an organization that represents your current or future industry or profession is a great way to network.
-Washington Network Group has compiled a list of some of the area’s organizations, although further research can open your eyes to many more organizations in your industry of interest.

 Home to people from all over the country and the world, many colleges, universities and Greek letter organizations maintain Washington, D.C. alumni chapters that offer events and support for members.